AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/zoom-integration-with-wf/uninstall-zoom-integration.md

 >[!IMPORTANT]
 >
->The Zoom integration will be deprecated with the 22.4 release (September 2022).
+>The Zoom integration was deprecated with the 22.4 release (September 2022).
+This article will be removed November 2022.

 As a regular user, you can uninstall the Zoom integration in your own personal instance of Adobe Workfront.